 With the added convenience and flexibility come the need for additional customer protections.
-Here are some ways Nationwide is working to help customers enjoy convenient banking with peace of mind.
+Here are some ways that banks help customers enjoy convenient banking with peace of mind.

 Trained employees.
-All Nationwide employees are required to sign confidentiality agreements and receive awareness training to keep sensitive data private and protected.
+Employees in the banking industry are required to sign confidentiality agreements and receive awareness training to keep sensitive data private and protected.
 In-depth, role-based training is given to those associates in a unique position to ensure security and privacy.
-We also comply with all data security laws and take reasonable steps to ensure our employees do as well.
+Banks must also comply with all data security laws and take reasonable steps to ensure employees do as well.

 Passwords.
-Nationwide’s online banking system employs a series of steps to confirm the identity of all customers who log into their accounts.
+Online banking systems use a series of steps to confirm the identity of all customers who log into their accounts.
 After entering their online banking username, customers are prompted to enter their password.
-Customers have the option to register their computers or devices with us for an added layer of security.
+Customers have the option to register their computers or devices for an added layer of security.

 Firewall and SSL.
-In addition to multi-factor authentication, Nationwide employs multiple layers of firewalls — special software designed to block malicious users, viruses, malware and other potential security threats.
-We also use Secure Sockets Layer (SSL), a standard security technology that encrypts information sent to and from our site.
-SSL ensures that all personal information — such as credit card numbers, social security numbers, bank account numbers and log-in credentials — remains confidential when sent between our website and your computer.
+In addition to multi-factor authentication, banks employ multiple layers of firewalls — special software designed to block malicious users, viruses, malware and other potential security threats.
+They also use Secure Sockets Layer (SSL), a standard security technology that encrypts information sent to and from our site.
+SSL ensures that all personal information — such as credit card numbers, social security numbers, bank account numbers and log-in credentials — remains confidential when sent between websites and your computer.

 Internal and external monitoring.
-Vigilance is another key component of Nationwide’s multi-layered security strategy.
-Our security team performs daily monitoring of our computer systems, looking for security violations and unwanted intrusion.
-Additionally, our internal audit department performs periodic IT audits of the computing environment to look for potential vulnerabilities.
-Lastly, Nationwide is regularly audited by third parties to ensure proper security measures are in place and working as expected.
+Vigilance is another key component of a multi-layered security strategy.
+Security teams perform daily monitoring of computer systems, looking for security violations and unwanted intrusion.
+Additionally, internal audit departments perform periodic IT audits of the computing environment to look for potential vulnerabilities.
+Lastly, banks are regularly audited by third parties to ensure proper security measures are in place and working as expected.

 Security alerts.
-At Nationwide, we keep our customers informed of our latest security measures and information to help prevent banking fraud.
-As part of our no-cost mobile banking services, we send security text alerts to our customers’ devices and via email.
-If you have checking, savings or money market accounts and would like to receive these alerts, simply follow these steps to sign up for our Mobile Banking services.
+Customers are informed of the latest security measures and information to help prevent banking fraud.
+As part of no-cost mobile banking services, customers are often sent security text alerts to their devices and via email.
+If you have checking, savings or money market accounts with Nationwide and would like to receive these alerts, simply follow these steps to sign up for our mobile banking services.